 6.2 Adaptive Management Recommendations

-The WRIA 15 Committee recommends an adaptive management process for implementation of the WRIA 15 watershed plan.
-Adaptive Management is defined in the Final NEB Guidance as “an interactive and systematic decision-making process that aims to reduce uncertainty over time and help meet project, action, and plan performance goals by learning from the implementation and outcomes of projects and actions” (Ecology, 2019b).
+The Committee recommends an adaptive management process for implementation of the WRIA 15 watershed plan.
+Adaptive management is defined in Ecology’s Final NEB Guidance as “an interactive and systematic decision-making process that aims to reduce uncertainty over time and help meet project, action, and plan performance goals by learning from the implementation and outcomes of projects and actions” (Ecology 2019b).

 Adaptive management will:

+Be informed through monitoring, research, tracking and reporting.

 Help address uncertainty.